 We received an additional 19 B-40 rockets, 12-60 mm mortar rounds, and one ChiCom grenade within our perimeter during the afternoon, from the NE, E, S, SW and W of our perimeter.
 With Keane back, I try to get some sleep for the first time in three days, but I am soon awakened by more grenades and kept up all night.
 In the early morning hours, we could hear bodies being dragged through the jungle.
 We could also hear sounds of digging very near our positions.
 We used mortars throughout the night on suspected enemy positions.
 When we heard the digging, we called in a Spooky 22 minigun ship to hose down the jungle within 30 meters of the entire perimeter.
 We used flashlights in our foxholes to mark our perimeter.
 Even knowing they were on our side, the volume of fire from Spooky, at that close a range is terrifying.
 Results: 5 NVA KIA, 3 US WIA.30 March 1969

 I am so exhausted now, that getting to my feet takes all my concerted will power and physical strength, then I wobble around, stumbling to maintain my balance, until I get my head clear again.
 The least little thing will cause me to lose my balance and fall down, and then I have to rest up and start all over again.
 I have a pounding dehydration headache, like most everyone else.
 You should remember that I am at least three days fresher than most of my men.
 We got word the Air Force had gotten the 105mm guns, that had been pounding us and the CA to Polei Kleng would begin at 0900.
 Also got word of two reinforced NVA companies headed our way about ten Klicks out.
 Charlie Company left first, and I had to shift my men to cover their positions, as best I could.
 I got shot at several times, while moving around directing the withdrawal.
-The next to last bird left at 1200 hours, leaving four of us alone on the hill, me, my RTO, Sgt Larry Hanson, Lt.
-James Keane, and PFC Edwin Gehringer, our medic.
-The last bird started in on short final, and then pulled out saying there were NVA coming in all around the perimeter and he wouldn't come in.
+The next to last bird left at 1200 hours, leaving four of us alone on the hill, my RTO Sgt Larry Hanson, Platoon Leader Lt.
+James Keane, and PFC Edwin Gehringer, our medic and myself.
+The gunships said there were NVA coming in all around the perimeter.
 The four of us opened up with all we could find to throw and shoot, praying nothing would hit the mortar pit full of ammo and explosives, where we had set charges to destroy all the ammo left behind on the hill.
 I directed a cobra gun ship to get an especially pesky B-40 rocket position about fifty meters out and got him, but got badly burned on the neck by hot shrapnel from the gun ship's rockets.
-We decided that our only chance was to make a break for it off the north side of the hill and E&E out of the area.
-Just as we started off the hill, four double deuce (the aircraft number was 422) called to say he was on his way in to get us.
-He wasn't even with the lift that was extracting us, just coming back from some other routine resupply mission and heard the radio chatter.
-I'm alive today, thanks to the incredible bravery of the pilots of 422.
+The Battalion CO said the LZ was too hot and we should try to make a break for it off the north side of the hill and E&E out of the area.
+Just as we started off the hill, Four Double Deuce (the aircraft number was 422) called to say he was on his way in to get us.
+I'm alive today, thanks to the incredible bravery of the Jack Hawkings, the pilot of 66-16422.
 There were NVA all around the perimeter and they really gave us a send off, as we flew out.
 It looked like an angry anthill as we pulled out.
 I felt pretty good until I looked at my rifle and found bullet scars in the hand guard and magazine guide, one more through my rucksack, right through the radio, and the large crease in my steel pot.

 Most of my portion of this account was taken from hand written notes, dated Sunday 19 JUN 69, Pleiku, RVN.
 Sections centered and in bold are from a myriad of other sources I have collected over the last quarter century, most of the sources, long since forgotten.
 I do believe they are accurate, but if you remember it differently, please sign in to the guest book and correct me.
 In the same vein, if I have stolen your words...just tell me and I will remove them, or give you proper credit.